shengyanli1982/gs/README.md

 **TerminateSignal**

--   `RegisterCancelCallback`: Register the resources that need to be closed when the service is terminated.
+-   `RegisterCancelHandles`: Register the resources that need to be closed when the service is terminated.
 -   `GetStopContext`: Get the context of the `TerminateSignal` instance.
 -   `Close`: Close the `TerminateSignal` instance asynchronously.
 -   `SyncClose`: Close the `TerminateSignal` instance synchronously.